-6. The "Retirement Plan" box in Box 13 of your W-2 tax form should be checked if you were covered by a workplace retirement plan.
+^{6.} The "Retirement Plan" box in Box 13 of your W-2 tax form should be checked if you were covered by a workplace retirement plan.

-7. Your filing status is considered single for IRA contribution purposes if you did not live with your spouse during the tax year.
+^{7.} Your filing status is considered single for IRA contribution purposes if you did not live with your spouse during the tax year.

-8. For 401(k), 401(k) SIMPLE, profit-sharing plan, money purchase plan, and SEP plans, withdrawals are subject to ordinary income tax and may be subject to an IRS 10% additional tax for early or pre-59% distributions.
+^{8.} For 401(k), 401(k) SIMPLE, profit-sharing plan, money purchase plan, SEP IRAs, and SIMPLE IRAs distributions are subject to ordinary income tax and may be subject to an IRS 10% additional tax for early or pre-59% distributions.